Skip to main content

 • Construction Site: A temporary site for construction, demolition, renovation, expansion, etc.

-Once you have decided which Zones/POI you would like to migrate, and to which Site type, click Next.
+Once you have decided which Zones/POIs you'd like to migrate, and to which Site type, click Next.

-Now, you will have one more chance to review the Zones/POI that will be migrated.
-If everything looks good, click Migrate and we will take care of the rest.
+Now, you'll have one more chance to review the Zones/POIs that will be migrated.
+If everything looks good, click Migrate, and we'll take care of the rest.

-💡Tip: If you need to make changes to your selections, click Remove, then click on Select Zones or Points of Interest to return to step one where you can select the Zone / POI anew.
+💡Tip: If you need to make changes to your selections, click Remove, then click Select Zones or Points of Interest on the left-hand side to choose the Zones/POIs again.

 Migrating Alarms to Alerts